Creating Solutions, Changing Lives

-In 1933 there were few organizations offering services for children with disabilities.
-Options were limited, and many children were placed in institutions or kept isolated at home.
+In 1933, there were few organizations offering services for children with disabilities.
+Options were limited and many children were placed in institutions or kept isolated at home.
 Although well cared for, children with disabilities were socially set apart and unable to enjoy the same everyday activities as typically developing children.
-At that time, a group of physicians, therapists, teachers and civic-minded individuals banned together to create new opportunities for children with disabilities in the District of Columbia, Maryland and Virginia.
+At that time, a group of physicians, therapists, teachers and civic-minded individuals banded together to create new opportunities for children with disabilities in the District of Columbia, Maryland, and Virginia.
 The result of their efforts was the founding of the D.C.
 Society for Crippled Children, today known as Easterseals DC MD VA.

 What began in the hearts and minds of this dedicated group of leaders has grown tremendously over the years.
 Today, Easterseals DC MD VA reaches tens of thousands of children and adults throughout the region.
-What began on a minimal budget has grown to a nearly twenty million dollar organization, addressing the community needs for children, military families, seniors and caregivers.
-One thing that has remained at the forefront through the years is the mission of Easterseals; "provides exceptional services to ensure that all people with disabilities or special needs, including military, wounded warriors, veterans and their families, have equal opportunities to live, learn, work and play in their communities."
+What began on a minimal budget has grown to a nearly $20 million organization, addressing the community needs for children, military families, seniors, and caregivers.
+One thing that has remained at the forefront through the years is the mission of Easterseals, "enriching lives and expanding opportunities for all children and adults in our communities, including people with disabilities and military backgrounds."

-Over the years Easterseals DC MD VA has been a leader in meeting the changing needs of children with disabilities and adapting to the times and the needs as they evolve.
-By 1943 it was recognized that no facilities were available in local communities for children with multiple disabilities, particularly for those with cerebral palsy, so Easter Seals responded to the need, and a school was founded.
-Housed for many years in various locations in the District of Columbia, the school found a permanent home when Easterseals constructed its own building at 2800 13th Street, NW in 1959, originally known as The Children's Center.
+Over the years, Easterseals DC MD VA has been a leader in meeting the changing needs of children with disabilities and adapting to the times and the needs as they evolve.
+By 1943, it was recognized that no facilities were available in local communities for children with multiple disabilities, particularly for those with cerebral palsy, so Easterseals responded to the need and a school was founded.
+Housed for many years in various locations in the District of Columbia, the school found a permanent home when Easterseals constructed its own building at 2800 13th Street NW in 1959, originally known as The Children's Center.
 The building will be undergoing a renovation to update the facility to meet the growing and changing needs of children in the District of Columbia.
-Today, the Easterseals Child Development Center in Washington, DC remains one of the few community-based options for children with special needs to receive developmentally appropriate early education and full-day childcare.
+Today, the Easterseals Child Development Center in Washington, DC remains one of the few community-based options for children with disabilities to receive developmentally appropriate early education and full-day childcare.